The following questions are the most commonly asked ones while out and about; or in the chat rooms.

 It’s where my awesome powers come from.
 With the beard, it’s unstoppable!

 Flippancy aside, I have always wanted locks for a long time.
 However, I didn’t bother forming them until 2013 since there were lots of negative associations with it: marijuana, hippie culture, uncleanliness, left-leaning politics.
-It only after seeing a few of hard-right and right-libertarian friends of mine with “dreadlocks” secure high-ranking office-positions and in politics it became convincing that locks did not carry the same stigmas as before.
+Only after seeing a few of hard-right and right-libertarian friends of mine with “dreadlocks” secure high-ranking office positions and in politics it became convincing that locks did not carry the same stigmas as before.

 There is no need to invest into specialized products as off-the-shelf Head and Shoulder is the only thing I have used.